crazywhalecc/static-php-cli/README.md

 Self-hosted `spc` is built by GitHub Actions, you can also download from Actions artifacts [here](https://github.com/crazywhalecc/static-php-cli/actions/workflows/release-build.yml).

 ### Build Locally (using git source)

+If you need to modify the static-php-cli source code, or have problems using the spc binary build, you can download static-php-cli using the git source code.

 ```bash
 # just clone me!